 - In the Custom Lists window, Enter each region on a separate line in the List entries box and click Add (you can also add a list of entries from a range on a sheet).
 The list of regions will appear in the Custom lists box on the left.
 Click OK to each window.

-Now that you’ve conquered how to sort Pivot Tables, perhaps it's time to challenge yourself with leveling up the rest of your Excel skills!.
-Check out our Basic and Advanced Excel courses to become an Excel whiz in no time.
+Now that you’ve conquered how to sort pivot tables, perhaps it's time to challenge yourself with leveling up the rest of your Excel skills!.
+Check out our Basic and Advanced Excel course to become an Excel whiz in no time.